DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Experiments and Results

 \subsection{Visual Reasoning Skill Results}

-\textbf{Object Detector Accuracy.} In the top rows of the \Cref{tab:skills_results} blocks (A) and (B), we show the visual reasoning accuracy on the ground-truth \skilldata{} images.
-As we find that DETR finetuning can improve detection performance on \skilldata{} (76.4\% $\rightarrow$ 98.0\%) and does not affect the evaluation results with zero-shot models, we use the finetuned DETR for evaluation of both zero-shot and finetuned text-to-image models.
-With a high average oracle accuracy of 98.0\%, we expect that our evaluation can serve as good automated metrics for visual reasoning skills.
+\textbf{Object Detector Accuracy.} In the top rows of the \Cref{tab:skills_results}, we show the visual reasoning accuracy on the ground-truth (GT) \skilldata{} images and randomly shuffled GT images.
+With a high average oracle accuracy of 98.0\%, we expect our evaluation to serve as good automated metrics for visual reasoning skills.
+The low average accuracy of randomly shuffled GT images (2.8\%) indicates that a model cannot achieve a high score on \skilldata{} without correct placement of objects.

-\textbf{Zero-shot Performance.} In \Cref{tab:skills_results} block (B), we show zero-shot experiment results, where the models are evaluated directly without finetuning on \skilldata{}.
-Overall, all models do not achieve high accuracy ($< 50\%$), except for \stable{}'s object skill.
-In \Cref{tab:samples_models_zeroshot_small}, we show zero-shot image generation samples.
-In the following, we analyze whether models can learn visual reasoning skills with finetuning on \skilldata{}.

-\textbf{Can Models Learn Skills with Finetuning?} By comparing the zero-shot block (B) and finetuning block (C) of \Cref{tab:skills_results}, we see that finetuning improves the accuracy of all models on all three skills.
-For \dallevqgan{} and \mindalle{} finetuning, we train the transformer architectures while freezing VQGAN.\footnote{We excluded \xlxmert{} from finetuning analysis since the model is designed to be trained with multiple objectives as well as text-to-image generation, making it difficult to compare with other models.} Among the skills, the models achieve higher scores on object skills than on count/spatial skills.
-In \Cref{tab:samples_models_fientune_small}, we show sample images from the models finetuned on \skilldata{}.

-While \stable{} achieves slightly higher scores than \mindalle{} on object skill (95.2\% $>$ 89.9\%), \mindalle{} significantly outperforms \stable{} on spatial skill (50.9\% $>$ 7.8\%) even with much fewer pretraining text-image pairs (15M $<$ 5B).
-This implies that simply scaling the data and the size of the model (up to the scale of \stable{}) does not always provide better visual reasoning skills.
-Overall, there exists a huge gap between the performance of all models and the upper bound accuracy on count/spatial skills, which indicates a large room for improvement.
+\textbf{Which model is good at which skill?} \Cref{tab:skills_results} shows that \stable{} achieves the highest accuracy of 96.2\% in \textit{object} skill.
+This could be explained by its high-fidelity image generation based on the largest training data (5B) and highest resolution (512x512).
+However, in \textit{count} and \textit{spatial} skills, \mindalle{} achieves better accuracy than \stable{}.
+As shown in \Cref{tab:samples_models_fientune}, even though \stable{} could generate high-fidelity objects, the model often generates more (5 instead of 3 dogs) or fewer (1 instead of 2 bicycles) objects than the number described in the prompt.
+Likewise, \stable{} often misses an object (person, umbrella) described in prompts for \textit{spatial} skill.
+Overall, a huge gap exists between the performance of all models and the upper bound accuracy on \textit{count}/\textit{spatial} skills, indicating a large room for improvement.